BYAT/sockshop-microservices/documents/Project-diary.md

   - test 2nd attempt

     i.  fix test js file
-    ii. rebuild docker image (e2e-js-test) and push it locally(without using tekton task) iii.microservices test passed successfully
+    ii. rebuild docker image (e2e-js-test)
+    iii.microservices test passed successfully

 Day 14:

   - 2nd attempt of passing services from one namespace to another
-    i.  successfully fix Forbidden issue (making tasks work on defual and services on namespaces) ii. successfully passing front-end task from one namespace to another (from test to prod)
+    i.  successfully fix Forbidden issue (making tasks work on test and services on namespaces) ii. successfully passing front-end task from one namespace to another (from test to prod)

   - Start working on monitoring dirctory (it works but there is no actual data)

 Day 15:
-  -
+  - change the approach that I followed
+    i.  delete waiting all services to be up and running and then run the test only once ii. check the current service state then run the test iii.release all services to prod env whenever the test is passed

+Day 16:
+    - working on monitoring staff with actual data